May 19th, 1925

 After Mr. Allan left, Leslie noticed that the members of the orchestra were preparing to start the next song.
 She quickly gulped down her champagne, placing her now empty glass on the silver tray of a passing waiter.
 This time, it was hard for her to find a partner, having been away from the dance floor for quite a long time now.

-Glancing at her surrounding, Leslie spotted a young man who looked a few years older than her up against the wall.
+Glancing at her surrounding, Leslie spotted a young man up against the wall.
 Is he not used to attending social events?
 She wondered.
 After remembering her father telling her to use her debut as an opportunity to make friends or connections, Elise decided to approach the young man.
 Upon seeing Leslie, the man was surprised as she curtsied before him.

 “Good evening sir,” said Leslie shyly.
 “Would you care to have a dance with me?”